firebolt-db/firebolt-python-sdk/docsrc/index.rst

 Prerequisites
 ========================

-* The Firebolt Python SDK requires Python version 3.7 or later along with the pip package installer.
+* Python version 3.7 or later along with the pip package installer.
 For more information, see the `Python <https://www.python.org/downloads/>`_ web page.

-* You need a Firebolt account and login credentials.
+* A Firebolt account and login credentials.

 ========================
 Installation
 ========================

-You can use pip to install the Firebolt Python SDK from the command line as shown in the example below:
+Use pip to install the Firebolt Python SDK from the command line as shown in the example below:

 ``$ pip install firebolt-sdk``